johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 I've arranged this slide following Whitehead's four stages of an event: datum, process, satisfaction, decision.

 * Gifford Lectures (1927-28), Process and Reality (1929)
-* datum includes texts of Plato, Aristotle, Thomas Aquinas, Descartes, Spinoza, Newton, Leibniz, Locke, Berkeley, Hume, Kant, Hegel, Bergson, …
+* datum includes texts of Plato, Aristotle, Thomas Aquinas, Descartes, Spinoza, Newton, Leibniz, Locke, Berkeley, Hume, Kant, Hegel, Bergson, ...
 * process includes feelings he shared with the others, excludes feelings he doesn't share, feels forward towards a coherent system of ideas, e.g. multiplicity of actual entities, occasions of experience, process, becoming
 * satisfaction coherent system of ideas called "philosophy of organism" with the claim, "the actual world is built up of actual occasions"
 * decision in the form of a printed book, _Process and Reality_, a little bit botched in the printing process

 First the datum.
 Whitehead read the Greeks in Greek when he was a boy.
-We can read in his book Process and Reality that Whitehead found the considerations of the Greeks and the ideas of Plato, Aristotle, Descartes, Kant, Hume, Newton, and so on… a mixed bag: although he found many things he liked, to which as he says he "recurred", he felt there was an overall incoherence, and individually their ideas mistaken in various ways, and in consequence rather laboured.
+We can read in his book Process and Reality that Whitehead found the considerations of the Greeks and the ideas of Plato, Aristotle, Descartes, Kant, Hume, Newton, and so on... a mixed bag: although he found many things he liked, to which as he says he "recurred", he felt there was an overall incoherence, and individually their ideas mistaken in various ways, and in consequence rather laboured.
 Whitehead wrote: "An endeavour has been made to point out the exact points of agreement and of disagreement."

 He appropriates their work, makes his own propositions, reworking things whilst giving lectures until he reaches a satisfaction.
 Then his book is printed.
 All his notes and manuscripts were destroyed when he died, on his wishes.
 So all we've got is this book.
 That was Whitehead's process.